jahuk/bet-platform-react/README.md

 ## Bet Platform React

-A simple app to track bet results for UEFA EURO 2016.
+A simple app to track bet results for WORLD CUP 2018.

 ## Motivation